Will FPI money return to Indian shores in Samvat 2079? BT Digital Diwali Survey decodes

-Domestic stocks avoiding the bear assault that the US and markets globally suffered of late has been one of the Samvat 2078's defining trend.
-The 'decoupling' as analysts referred to it as, however, lacked global support, and miserably.
+Domestic stocks avoiding the bear assault that the US and markets globally have suffered has been one of Samvat 2078's defining trends.
+The 'decoupling' as analysts refer to it as, however, lacked global support.

-If anything, foreign portfolio investors (FPIs) dumped roughly Rs 2,00,000 crore worth of domestic stocks since November 2021.
+Foreign portfolio investors (FPIs) have dumped roughly Rs 2,00,000 crore worth of domestic stocks since November 2021.

 No, India has not lost the 'fastest growing major economy' tag.
-In a world where inflation in developed economies is at four decade highs, something unheard of, a flight to safe haven dollar was a given.
+In a world where inflation in developed economies is at four-decade highs, something unheard of, a flight to safe haven dollar was a given.

-Can FPIs make a strong comeback now?
-In the near future, no. Many analysts participating in the BT Digital Diwali Survey said this, even as they hoped Samvat 2079 would not be as bad as 2078.
+But will FPIs make a strong comeback now?
+It's highly unlikely in near future, according to analysts participating in the BT Digital Diwali Survey, even as they hope Samvat 2079 will not be as bad as 2078.

 "With inflation still a large cause of the problem for the global economy, we are not anticipating central banks to go easy on policy in near future.
 US bond yield around 4-4.5 per cent gives great comfort to FPIs to park money in bond markets.
 This may limit allocation into equities as investment in debt may provide better risk adjusted returns," said Siddarth Bhamre, Head of Research at Religare Broking.